Top 10 Wellness Destinations for 2026: From Bali to the Berkshires

 8. Queenstown, New Zealand

-The Gilis are ideal for travelers seeking simplicity, quiet, and a strong connection to the natural world.
+The Gilis are perfect if you want simplicity, quiet, and a close connection to nature.

 10. Chiang Mai, Thailand